-As of April 22, 2018, IDPH has received reports of 147 cases, including three deaths, linked to an outbreak, since March 7, 2018; cases report using synthetic cannabinoid products before suffering from severe bleeding.
+IDPH has received reports of 164 cases, including four deaths, linked to an outbreak, since March 7, 2018; cases report using synthetic cannabinoid products before suffering from severe bleeding.

 |County||Number of Cases|